JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_1997_Winter.md

 Rather than form a church just yet, let's remain a low-key brotherhood, forget about ourselves, and do whatever we can to get the teachings into the hands of educated people in all countries of the world.
 Let's exercise patience and self-restraint, and consider the needs of those who still need books and translations.
 When later we follow the growth of the Urantia movement from our various mansion world vantage points, do we want to look back and see that it failed because it had become a Westernized religion?

-## Gc meeting highlights
+## GC meeting highlights

-By Fellowship President, Janet Farrington-Graham
+By Fellowship President, _Janet Farrington-Graham_

 During the first weekend of February the General Council of the Fellowship met in Oklahoma City to review the work of the past six months and to plan for the future.
 The progress reported by various members of the Council is the result of thousands of hours of service to the revelation by dedicated readers.
 Fellowship committees are engaged in international and interfaith work in addition to the following projects.